ppy/osu-wiki/wiki/Rules/Song_Content_Rules/en.md

 In the interests of keeping a game about rhythm strictly about rhythm and in accordance with [Community Rule](/wiki/Rules#community-rules) #3, content which is deemed excessively political by the administration is disallowed.

-We adhere to no one particular "end" of a political spectrum—osu! is strictly apolitical and we want people to enjoy themselves, not start feuds or quabble over politics.
+We adhere to no one particular "end" of a political spectrum—osu! is strictly apolitical and we want people to enjoy themselves, not start feuds or squabble over politics.

 ## What happens if my track isn't okay?